We love what we do

 The Ranch was homesteaded in 1921 as a land grant.
 Cattle and hay were raised on the ranch until the late 1930s.
 But because of the pristine location, closeness to the Bob Marshall Wilderness, and abundance of wildlife, outfitting for hunting of elk, deer, and bear began.
 The name of the JJJ Ranch came from a cattle brand, and you’ll see our horses with JJJ brand on their left hip.

 Ernie Barker earned a degree in Animal Science from Montana State University in Bozeman where he met Kim, a registered nurse from a longtime Montana farm and ranch family.
-Our oldest daughter, Kelsey, is married and off on her own.
 Our daughter, Hayley, and her husband Trey Kokoruda also graduated from MSU with degrees in Equine Science and Agricultural Business and are an active part of the ranch.
-They just welcomed a baby girl, Breyer, and are keeping on the family tradition.
+They are parents to our two favorite cowgirls, Breyer and Parker, and we are happy they are keeping on the family tradition.
 Ernie is a licensed outfitter with the Montana Board of Outfitters and a permittee on the Lewis and Clark and Flathead National Forest.
 We’re passionate about this area and our industry and are very involved in our local community of Augusta, and ranching and tourism associations.

 YOU’LL LOVE OUR FRIENDLY, PROFESSIONAL STAFF